You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 Add a Split Shift

-Adding a shift split allows you to create a split during the shift, e.g., lunch or breaks during the day.
+Adding a shift split allows you to create a break within a shift, such as lunch or other breaks during the day.

 2. Select Add Split .